wp-plugins/wordfence/readme.txt

 * Wordfence Security is the only security plugin that is fully integrated with it's own high speed caching engine to avoid security and caching conflicts.
 * Wordfence Security actually verifies your website source code integrity against the official WordPress repository and shows you the changes.
 We are the only plugin to do this.
 * Wordfence Security provides two-factor authentication (Cellphone Sign-in) for paid members.
-We're the only plugin to offer this.
+We're the first plugin to offer this.
+* Wordfence Security fully supports IPv6 including giving you the ability to look up the location of IPv6 addresses, block IPv6 ranges, detect IPv6 country and do a whois lookup on IPv6 addresses and more.
 * Wordfence Security includes protection against DDoS attacks by giving you a performance boost up to 50X.
 * Wordfence Security scans check all your files, comments and posts for URL's in Google's Safe Browsing list.
 We are the only plugin to offer this very important security enhancement.
 * Wordfence Security scans do not consume large amounts of your precious bandwidth because all security scans happen on your web server which makes them very fast.